LimeChain/subsembly/docs/guides/start-your-network/generate-authority-keys.md

   SS58 Address:     5HQxe4hw4bZm5uK4kUeq3Wkvw7Uem7NesYjB53BjAUizNZN6
 ```

+**Important**
-Make sure to save your mnemonic phrase somewhere secure, as it will be used later for inserting your Aura keys to the keystore.
+Make sure to save your mnemonic phrase, public key and SS58 address variables as they will be used later.

+Perform the key generation twice, for both of the nodes and save the mnemonic, public key and SS58 address for the second generation as-well.

 ## Option 2: PolkadotJs